Floris497/mac-pixel-clock-patch-V2/README.md

 ## 10.11.5 now supported by script (and 10.11.6 beta) (and maybe 10.12 16A201w)

-## Expirimental for 10.12 16A201w (I had no proper setup to test it, if you are ambiguous please let me know if it works!)
+## Experimental for 10.12 16A201w (I had no proper setup to test it, if you feel adventurous please let me know if it works!)
 ### This version has a new patch v7.
 I have at the moment no working 4k display..
 ### Please try and use the 4k screen without the patch first, to see if it makes a difference.